 Lodyga-Chruscinska, Elzbieta and Micera, Giovanni and Garribba, Eugenio (2011) Complex formation in aqueous solution and in the solid state of the potent insulin-enhancing VIVO2+ compounds formed by picolinate and quinolinate derivatives.
-Inorganic Chemistry: including bioinorganic chemistry, Vol. 50 (3), p.
+Inorganic Chemistry, Vol. 50 (3), p.
 883-899. eISSN 1520-510X.
 Article.

 Full text not available from this repository.